mholling/nswtopo/docs/init.md

 # Map Scale

 A 1:25000 scale is conventional and should work well for most purposes.
 Change to a smaller or larger scale using the `--scale` option.

+# Map Corner Inset

+Use the `--inset` option to remove a rectangular corner from the map.
+Specify the size of the inset in millimetres, using the sign to indicate which corner of the map to inset: positive values for the northeast corner, negative values for the southwest corner, and so on.